OdyAsh/cf_time_tracker/README.md

 ## How To Use

-1. Download and extract the zip file from [here](https://github.com/OdyAsh/problem_tracker/blob/main/installers/cf_tracker_installer.zip)
+1. Download and open the installer exe file from [here](https://github.com/OdyAsh/problem_tracker/blob/main/installers/problem_tracker_installer.exe)

 2. Install the app: